unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 -----------------
 ### 10:00 in Azalea - [Alistair Smith](https://twitter.com/alastairs) - Help me model my domain (DDD)
 - core domain, support domain, generic domain - focus on core
-- ubiqituous language is shared with all parties.
+- ubiquitous language is shared with all parties.
 But there will be internal things that you have to name that your users/business won't get to see

 ### 11:00 in Azalea - [Oliver Nautsch](https://twitter.com/ollispieps) - Consumer Driven Contracts (CDC)